Skin cancer (non-melanoma) - Treatment

 - the type of cancer you have

-- the stage of your cancer (its size and how far it's spread)
+- the stage of your cancer (its size and if it has spread)

 - your general health

-Your cancer team will recommend what they think is the best treatment option.
+Your doctor will recommend what they think is the best treatment option.
 But the final decision will be yours.

 Treatment for non-melanoma skin cancer is usually successful.
 At least 9 out of 10 (90%) non-melanoma skin cancer cases are cured.
 Unlike most other types of cancer, there's a lower risk that the cancer will spread to other parts of the body.